niccolocorsani/e-commerce-app/README.md

-# Istruzioni per testare il sistema
+# Instructions for testing the system

 The system is distributed at the link below: https://spring-ship-344311.web.app/client